I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 Speak to everyone and no one will hear you.

-You simply cannot be relevant for everyone because if you do, you get boring and irrelevant.
+You simply cannot be relevant to everyone because if you do, you get bored and irrelevant.
 You also do not want to be relevant to all.
 I’m sure you have clients in your salon or spa that you in fact wish you didn’t have.
 So why even try to make your social media relevant for them?

-You want you social media to speak to your ideal salon client.
+You want your social media to speak to your ideal salon client.

 Because when you start building your following, you want it to consist of people that also are your ideal client.